CV Tips: How to get noticed by recruiters

 What is an action verb?

-The goal here is to convince the recruiter that you are fit for the position.
 Using action verbs at the beginning of sentences makes your contribution clear and impactful and can increase the reader’s interest.

 5. Choose a professional CV format

+Your CV should be concise and neatly formatted so that recruiters and ATS can find what they are looking for.
 We recommend creating a CV in Word or in PDF format as both offer readability and are ATS-friendly.

 Before you start applying for jobs, check that your personal information is up-to-date and consistent with your LinkedIn profile.
 Any inaccuracies between the two sends a red flag to recruiters!